bdastur/notes/aws/readme.md

 * You can configure ELB to create a session cookie by specifying your own stickness duration.
 ELB creates a cookie names AWSELB that is used to mapped the session to the instance.

 * Health checks: to test the status of the EC2 Instances
 * Either InService or OutOfService.

+## Autoscaling (ASG:)
+* Allows automatic scaling of EC2 instances based on criteria.
+Scaling in or
+  scaling out.
+### Autoscaling plans:
+**Maintain current levels:**
+* Maintain a minimum or specified number of running instances at all times.
+* When ASG finds an unhealth instance it terminates it and launches a new one.

+**Manual scaling:**
+* Most basic way to scale your resources.
+* Specify the change in max, min or desired capacity of your ASG group.
+* ASG maintains the process of creating or terminating instances to maintain the updated capacity.

+**Scheduled scaling:**
+* Scaling actions are performed automatically as a function of time and date.

+**Dynamic scaling:**
+* Create a scaling policy based on criteria like n/w bandwidth or CPU measured by cloudwatch and measure a threshold.

+### ASG Components:

+**Launch configuration:**
+* A template that ASG uses to create new instances.
+* It is composed of config name, AMI, Instance type, SG, key pair.
+* Only a launch config name, AMI and instance type are required to create a launch configuration. key pair, SG, block device mapping are optional elements.
+* Default limit for launch configs is 100 per region.

+* ASG can use on-demand or spot instances as EC2 instances it manages.
+* on-demand is default, but spot instances can be used by referencing a max bid price in the launch config.
+* A launch config can reference on-demand or spot instances but not both.

+**Autoscaling group:**
+* ASG is a collection of EC2 instances managed by ASG service.

+**Scaling policy:**
+* You can associate cloudwatch alarms and scaling policies to an ASG group to adjust dynamically.
+* The policy is a set of instructions that tell ASG whether to scale out or in.
+* You can associate more than one scaling policy to an ASG group.

+* You are billed for a full hour of running time even for EC2 instances that are launched and terminated within the hour.

+* A good ASG best practice is to scale out quickly when needed but to scale in more slowly to avoid having to relaunch new and separate EC2 instances for a spike in workload that fluctuates up and down within minutes.
+* It is important to consider bootstrapping for EC2 instances launched by ASG.
+* It takes time to configure each EC2 instance before the instance is healthy and capable of accepting traffic.
+* Instances that are more stateless instead of statefull will more gracefully enter and exit an ASG group.

+### ASG Limits:
+* Default Launch configurations per region: 100
+* Default ASG groups per region: 20
+* Default scaling policies per ASG: 50
+* Default scheduled actions per autoscaling group: 125
+* Default lifecycle hooks per ASG group: 10
+* Default SNS topics per ASG group: 10
+* Default Classic ELB per ASG: 50